A step further

 Now, with a clear idea of what she was aiming at in her own art practice, Frédérique started looking for an encaustic master.
 She found him in the person of Gary Simmons, who lived in the French Riviera.
 In 2017, the artist traveled back to this much-loved region, eager to start a new chapter in her life.
 Simmons’ decades of experience with wax and encaustic technique gave Frédérique a firm foundation upon which she started developing her own artistic search.

-Today, Frédérique Stref lives in Singapore, where she consistently weaves her international career as a beauty and wellness consultant for luxury cosmetic brands with her practice as an encaustic painter.
+After five years in Singapore, three and half years in New Zealand, today, Frédérique Stref lives in Vancouver BC, where she consistently weaves her international career as a counsellor & psychology with her practice as an encaustic painter.